If you are interested in teaching for CSSG, please contact the CSSG director.

 If you are interested in teaching for CSSG, please contact the CSSG director.

 Dr. John L. Plews (CSSG Director)

 Dr. John L. Plews is Professor of Modern Languages (German) at Saint Mary’s University, Halifax, Canada, and recipient of the Father Stewart Medal for Excellence in Teaching (2021).
 He is a former President of the Canadian Association of University Teachers of German and the Past-President and Treasurer of the Halifax Languages Consortium.
 He studied German and French at the University of Manchester and completed a MA in German Literature at the University of Alberta, Edmonton.
 He earned a PhD in German Literatures, Languages, & Linguistics and a PhD in Secondary Education, both from the University of Alberta.
 He is co-editor of several books and journal issues.
 He researches second language curriculum and teaching, second language learner identities, and study abroad for language learners and language teachers.
-He is currently a DAAD Research Ambassador.
+He is also a DAAD Research Ambassador.
 He taught at the CSSG from 2009-2012 and became Director in 2016 and has taught there each year since.